Behaviour Hub

 C3 detention + buddy room

-A third disruption incident, phone out in class, or one act of defiance to staff direction.
+A third disruption incident, phone out in class, one act of defiance to staff direction, or throwing items unlikely to cause harm.

-• State clearly why this meets the serious threshold.
+• State clearly why this meets the serious threshold and how this links to PRIDE.

-• Buddy room protects lesson flow; sanction remains C3 detention.
+• Use the buddy room for the student: this protects lesson flow; sanction remains C3 (30 mins) detention.

-• Refusal to move to buddy room escalates to C3 SLT detention and on-call follow-up.
+• Refusal to move and/or attend buddy room escalates to C3 (75 mins) detention and on-call follow-up.

 Step 4